aryamandarda/MainProjectRepo/Colorizing the Prokudin-Gorskii Photo Collection/README.txt

 Description:

+To see the images and my website, use this link: https://inst.eecs.berkeley.edu/~cs180/fa23/upload/files/proj1/aryaman_darda

 CS180_proj1.ipynb: This is the single notebook needed to run the code.
 It contains all the functions and can be run in order of cell arrangement.
 It is pre-saved with the results of the code for the grader to view with ease.

 Note: I have deleted the "data" folder to make it easier to submit.
 However, the code requires a data folder to be present in the same directory as the notebook.
 Hopefully you can work around this minor issue because I didn't have any other choice.